tumcms/Open-Infra-Platform/DoxygenHelp.md

 https://github.com/tumcms/Open-Infra-Platform/blob/development/cmake/ConfigureDoxygen.cmake

+#### ToDos.
-A tag that is more likely to be required to change:
+DOXYGEN_EXCLUDE_PATTERNS is a tag that is more likely to be required to change.
-- DOXYGEN_EXCLUDE_PATTERNS: if you want to exclude certain source code directories or files from the documentation, you should add them here.
+It excludes certain source code directories or files from the documentation.
+In this project, the following directories including the following patterns are currently excluded:
+- */CurrentlyExcluded/*
+- */cmake/*
+- */deploy/*
+- */Documentation/*
+- */external/*
+- */testdata/*
+- */Tools/*
+- */UserInterface/QtPropertyBrowser/*

 More settings to be added can be found here: http://www.doxygen.nl/manual/index.html